Joanne Harris: Holidays

+Education

-Joanne Harris was born in Barnsley, Yorkshire, to an English father and a French mother, and lived above her grandparents' corner sweet shop until the age of three.
-Harris' mother did not speak English when she married, and so Harris spoke only French until she started school.
-Both her parents taught French at Barnsley Girls' High School.
-Harris attended Wakefield Girls' High School and Barnsley Sixth Form College.
-She studied modern and mediaeval languages at St Catharine's College, Cambridge.
-She met her husband Kevin when they were both students at Barnsley Sixth Form College.
+Harris attended Wakefield Girls' High School and Barnsley Sixth Form College, then went on to study modern and mediaeval languages at St Catharine's College, Cambridge.
+She met her husband Kevin via graffiti on a school desk when they were both students at Barnsley Sixth Form College.

+Early influences

-Growing up, Harris was influenced by Norse mythology, classic adventure stories including Jules Verne and Rider Haggard, and the work of Shirley Jackson, Ray Bradbury, Mervyn Peake and Emily Brontë.
+Growing up, Harris was influenced by Norse mythology, classic adventure stories, including those of Jules Verne and Rider Haggard, and the work of Shirley Jackson, Victor Hugo, Ray Bradbury, Mervyn Peake and Emily Brontë.
+Although comics were banned in the home, she enjoyed Dr Who and Blake's 7 as well as Westerns, samurai and horror films.
+As well as being an avid reader, Harris also loved to write, and began by copying the styles of authors she admired.
+One of the first examples of this was "a kind of Rider Haggard pastiche" called The City of Gold, when she was about seven.

-Literary career
+Career

+Teaching

-After a year as an accountant, which she later described as "like being trapped in a Terry Gilliam film", Harris trained as a teacher at the University of Sheffield, and for 15 years she taught modern languages, mostly at the independent Leeds Grammar School, and later taught French literature at the University of Sheffield.
-While she was a teacher, she published the horror/gothic novels The Evil Seed and Sleep, Pale Sister, as well as Chocolat, a literary novel set in a French village, which was shortlisted for the 1999 Whitbread Novel of the Year Award, and which allowed Harris to give up teaching to write full-time.
+After a year as an accountant, which she later described as "like being trapped in a Terry Gilliam film", Harris trained as a teacher at the University of Sheffield, and for 15 years she taught modern languages, mostly at the independent Leeds Grammar School, which inspired her St. Oswald's books.
+Later she taught French literature at the University of Sheffield.
+Harris was one of only a handful of female teachers at Leeds Grammar School, which she describes as "a very male, very old environment".
+She describes several early clashes with members of staff, including with one senior master who berated her for wearing a trouser suit, saying that a dress or skirt would be more appropriate.
+The next day Harris wore a red miniskirt and platform boots.

-Following the success in 2000 of the motion picture Chocolat, starring Juliette Binoche and Johnny Depp, with a screenplay by Robert Nelson Jacobs, the book sold more than a million copies, making Harris one of only four women to have sold more than a million copies of a single book in the UK.

-Harris wrote three further novels in the Chocolat series: The Lollipop Shoes (titled The Girl With No Shadow in the US), Peaches for Monsieur le Curé (Peaches for Father Francis in the US), and The Strawberry Thief, as well as three French cookbooks (co-written with Fran Warde).
-In 2025, Orion Books published a prequel to Chocolat, entitled Vianne.
+While she was a teacher, Harris published the horror/gothic novels The Evil Seed and Sleep, Pale Sister, as well as Chocolat, a literary novel set in a French village, which allowed Harris to give up teaching to write full-time.